 Our educators are at the top of their game and leaders in their industries.
 They are extremely well-qualified and experienced and can support you through your study journey to bring your skills to a level that is advanced and employable.
 Our trainers undergo regular in-service training to ensure their industry and professional skills remain current.

 The trainers will provide you with all the information you need to ensure your learning journey is smooth and successful.
 They will answer any questions you might have and explain all course details clearly to you.
 Trainers use a variety of teaching methods in the classroom, including group work, role plays, presentations, discussions, projects, in classroom assignments, take home assignments, projects and excursions.
 Trainers will also fully explain and guide you through the assessment process.

-Can I get Recognition of Prior Learning and/or Credit Transfer?
+Can I get Recognition of Prior Learning or Credit Transfer?

-All students are entitled to apply for Recognition of Prior Learning (RPL) and/or Credit Transfer (CT).
-Please ask for a copy of the RPL/CT Application Form should this apply to you.
+All students are entitled to apply for Recognition of Prior Learning (RPL) and Credit Transfer (CT).
+Please ask for a copy of the application form should this apply to you.

 Do you provide work placement?

-Students have the option to organise their own work placement, otherwise college staff are happy to arrange placement in one of the many facilities that H&H have a relationship with.
-Trainer regularly visit students during work placement.
+Students have the option to organise their own work placement, otherwise college staff are happy to arrange placement in one of the many facilities that h&h have a relationship with.
+Trainers regularly visit students during work placement.

-Work placement hours are specific to some units of competency within the qualification and will be discussed with you on commencement.
+Work placement hours are specific to some units of competency within the qualification and will be discussed when you start your studies.
 The following information outlines placement requirements by qualification: